skysqlinc/skysql-docs/docs/Portal features/Infrastructure Upgrades.md

 ### Cloud Provider Requirements
 Our cloud providers (AWS, GCP, Azure) enforce strict upgrade schedules for Kubernetes infrastructure:

-- **Extended Support Fees**: Cloud providers charge additional fees for nodes running on older, end-of-life Kubernetes versions
 - **Security Compliance**: Outdated infrastructure versions may not receive critical security updates
 - **Support Limitations**: Cloud providers eventually discontinue support for older infrastructure versions

-### SkySQL Platform Stability
-Since all customer services share the same underlying control plane infrastructure, we must coordinate upgrades across all services to maintain platform stability and cost-effectiveness.

 ## How Infrastructure Upgrades Work

 ### Notification Timeline
-1. **3 Months Prior**: SkySQL sends initial notification about upcoming infrastructure upgrade requirements
+1. **3 Months Prior to Automated Upgrade**: SkySQL sends initial notification about upcoming infrastructure upgrade requirements
 2. **Regular Reminders**: Follow-up notifications are sent as the deadline approaches
 3. **Grace Period**: Customers have time to perform upgrades before the automatic deadline

-### Upgrade Support Policy
-SkySQL supports infrastructure versions up to **3 versions behind** the current control plane version.
-This provides flexibility in when you choose to upgrade while ensuring security and support compliance.

-### Upgrade Process
-1. **Customer-Initiated**: You can trigger infrastructure upgrades immediately through the SkySQL Portal
-2. **Automatic Fallback**: If not upgraded by the deadline, SkySQL will automatically perform the upgrade to maintain compliance
+4. **Automated Upgrade Deadline**: If not upgraded by the deadline, SkySQL will automatically perform the upgrade to maintain compliance
-3. **Database Restart**: For single-node databases, infrastructure upgrades require a database restart, typically taking 2-5 minutes.
-Multi-node databases use rolling upgrades with no downtime.

-!!! warning "Service Interruption for Single-Node Databases"
-    Single-node database infrastructure upgrades require a database restart.
-Multi-node databases experience no downtime during upgrades.
-Plan accordingly for single-node services and perform upgrades during low-traffic periods when possible.

 ## Managing Infrastructure Upgrades in the Portal